RobotLocomotion/drake/drake/doc/ubuntu.rst

 ------------

 A compiler supporting C++11 or higher is required.
-The installation process differs depending on which version of Ubuntu you’re using.
+The installation process differs depending on which version of Ubuntu is being used.

 Ubuntu 15.10 (Wily)
 ~~~~~~~~~~~~~~~~~~~